sidhanth67/WIreless-Digital-Oscilloscope/README.md

 ## 1.Project Overview
 This project consists of a circuit which is capable of plotting input volatges (AC or DC) against time and thereby displaying it on a web interface through Wi-fi as a wave.
 It consists of 2 probes which can be connected between any 2 points and will plot the voltage between those points against time.

+By implementing an offset circuit, the project enables the ESP to measure negative voltages alongside positive ones.

 The display shows RMS voltage Average Voltage and Peak-to-Peak voltage for the wave and displays what type of wave it is.
 The scale on both axes and the offset along the vertical can be adjusted.

 The ESP-32 is powered through a USB cable from laptop making it easy to use with only the requirement of laptop and wifi.